All Episodes

 Here it is by Joseph Federman.

-Uh shortly after the NIE comes out and says that there's no Iranian nuclear threat.
+Shortly after, the NIE comes out and says that there's no Iranian nuclear threat.

 The Israelis, okay, we're going to get serious about peace here with the Palestinians.

-Remember the theory is that this is designed to cause just this.
+Remember, the theory is that this is designed to cause just this.

-Well, I know it's it's far out.
+I know it's far out.

-You know, it's uh it's it's over the top, but this is what happens when something inexplicable happens, which is what the NIE key judgment is.
+But this is what happens when something inexplicable happens, which is what the NIE key judgment is.

 It's inexplicable.